Docker-Daze/itu-minitwit/report/report.md

 the biggest vulnerability is the lack of protection against request spamming and application overloading.

-To mitigate DDoS attacks a possible solution is to temporarily shut down the server when the number of requests per minute exceeds a defined threshold.
+A possible solution to DDoS attacks is to temporarily shut down the server when the number of requests per minute exceeds a defined threshold.
 To secure HTTP traffic, HTTPS could be added.
-To protect open ports, authentication should be required for all exposed services
+To protect open ports, authentication should be required for all exposed services.

 ## Strategy for scaling and upgrade